winglang/docsite/blog/2023-05-06-why-language-in-age-of-ai.md

 By the way, the code can be compiled to any cloud provider, and its output is Terraform and JavaScript, which can be deployed with existing tools.

-Now let's take a look at the same code in the leading cloud development stack today - Terraform + JavaScript.
+Now let's take a look at the same code in one of the leading cloud development stacks today - Terraform + JavaScript.

 `main.tf`: